huguanjing/ghulab/_posts/2017-05-21-write-in-markdown.md

 ### How to make tables?
 Creating tables in Markdown is straightforward, but aligning cells with tons of  `|` and `-` really sucks! **TableFlip** seems to be a useful tool but it costs $18.99... why?
 Marked2 was only $13.99.
 I will stick to this online table generator (http://www.tablesgenerator.com/markdown_tables) until I am getting really desperate.

+### How to manage reference and insert citations?
+For writing with Microsoft Word, I use EndNote to organize reference and Cite-While-Your-Write.
+To write in plain text, I will need a `bib` (Bib(La)Tex) file, which is a plain-text document that contains metatdata for the sources of reference.
+To make this transition, I first exported my entire endnote library to a `bib` file, and modify

+### How do I write plain text while having a real-time preview of converted verion for checking?
+The answer is to open the plain text file with **Marked2**.
+But it doesn't render my `bib` citations directly, I needed to ask Marked2 to use Pandoc as a custom processer: Go to Preference, click Advanced tab, give the pandoc path `/usr/local/bin/pandoc` and argument `-f markdown -t html5 --bibliography=/Users/Jing/Dropbox/Work/ref.bib --smart --normalize -s` to enable custom processor.

+convert the master markdown file to ready-to-submit manuscript?

+### How to convert the master markdown file to ready-to-submit manuscript?
+**Pandoc** is the magic tool.
+After installation, type `pandoc --version` in terminal to check if installed correctly.
+    pandoc test.txt --bibliography testlibrary.bib --smart --normalize -s -o test.rtf
+    # pandoc <input> --bibliography <citation.bib>
+    # --smart: prouce typographically correct output
+    # --normalize: remove repeated space, cleanning up input
+    # -s: produce standalone document
+    # -o: point to output file